-Asheville Academy provides young girls from North Dakota with a therapeutic environment that helps them through emotional and behavioral struggles.
+Asheville Academy provides a therapeutic environment for young girls from North Dakota who are struggling with emotional and behavioral issues.
 Our program, one of the leading therapeutic boarding schools, combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from North Dakota find success.
-Although Asheville Academy is located in Asheville, North Carolina, it is still a top therapeutic boarding school for North Dakota families.
+Asheville Academy may be located in Western North Carolina, but it is one of the nation’s top therapeutic boarding schools and has helped families from North Dakota.

-Through our unique equine and animal therapy, family therapy, and clinical team, girls from North Dakota and their families rebuild, repair, and reconnect themselves.
+With a combination of equine and animal therapy, family therapy, and the support of our experienced clinical team, girls from North Dakota reconnect with their families by rebuilding and repairing their relationship.
 For more information about getting help for your daughter from North Dakota through our therapeutic boarding school, please call 800-264-8709.

 Finding Help for Your Daughter with a North Dakota Therapeutic Boarding School

-Asheville Academy, a leading therapeutic boarding school, provides accredited academics to students who may have struggled in traditional school settings.
+Asheville Academy is a top therapeutic boarding school that offers accredited academics for students who have struggled in traditional school settings.
 We are a certified non-public school in the State of North Carolina that offers small learning environments to meet each student’s abilities, study habits, and motivations.
-As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
-This personalized learning approach allows us to help girls achieve academic success in a positive environment.
+With a small class size, we give each girl more specialized assistance and lesson plans.
+Creating a positive environment and a personalized learning approach allows us to help girls achieve academic success.

 Our Therapeutic Approach

-Asheville Academy for Girls has helped hundreds of families and their daughters achieve lasting change and success.
-Some of our unique therapeutic techniques include Equine Therapy, DBT, and Group Therapy.
-North Dakota girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
-In our safe and comfortable setting, girls learn new ways to interact with peers, adults, and their families.
-For more information about how Asheville Academy for Girls helps families from North Dakota, call 800.264.8709.
+Asheville Academy has helped families from all over the country achieve lasting change and success.
+Our unique therapeutic methods include techniques such as Equine Therapy, DBT, and Group Therapy.
+Our campus offers North Dakota girls multiple therapeutic facilities that help create a comfortable and nurturing home-like community.
+Our setting provides a safe and comfortable space for girls to learn new ways to interact with peers, adults, and their families.
+To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!